LM-15/falltest/README.md

   #### Other fields you might want to filter on in results:
     * Instance previously held  (indicates the item was "previously held" in terms of, for example, HathiTrust digital access)
-    * Super relation type name  (content within titles is sometimes analyzed (cataloged) as part of the larger, parent title; if you need to avoid including one level in your count in such cases, this and the following measure will allow you to exclude one or the other) (This query assumes tat a relationship type is always included; adjust to ID if needed for your location.)
+    * Super relation type name  (content within titles is sometimes analyzed (cataloged) as part of the larger, parent title; if you need to avoid including one level in your count in such cases, this and the following measure will allow you to exclude one or the other) (This query assumes that a relationship type is always included.)
     * Sub relation type name (see immediately above)

 ## Output
 Aggregation: This query provides counts grouped by:
 * Instance type id
-* Instance types name
+* Instance type name
-* Modes of issuance id
+* Mode of issuance id
-* Modes of issuance name
+* Mode of issuance name
-* Instance formats id
+* Instance format id
-* Instance formats code
+* Instance format code
-* Instance formats name
+* Instance format name
 * Instance language (first)
 * Instance statistical code id
 * Instance statistical code